Kavi91/A-QUADCOPTER-WITH-AUTONOMOUS-TAKE-OFF-AND-LANDING-ON-MOBILE-ROBOT-PLATFORM-Using-Machine-Vision/README.md

 # A-QUADCOPTER-WITH-AUTONOMOUS-TAKE-OFF-AND-LANDING-ON-MOBILE-ROBOT-PLATFORM-Using-Machine-Vision

 We propose an approach for automated and coordinated landing of an unmanned aerial vehicle on a mobile platform using Machine Vision.
+This Repo Only contains the Machine Vision algorithm since this is a part of the group Project.

 ## Autonomous UAV Landing on a Mobile Platform